 Why aren’t more people taking vacations?
 According to travel experts, one of the causes of this phenomenon is insufficient planning.
 The U.S. Travel Association says Americans are more likely to use all their paid time off when they plan their vacation days for the whole year at the beginning of the year.

 That is why the organization has launched a National Plan for Vacation Day (NPVD), celebrated on the last Tuesday of January, each year.
 The purpose of this day is to highlight the importance of taking time off to travel—both for our personal health and wellbeing and for the economic prosperity of our nation.
-If you want to take a vacation in 2021, NPVD will be celebrated on Tuesday January 26th but you can start planning your vacation at any time.
+If you want to take a vacation in 2022, NPVD will be celebrated on Tuesday January 25th but you can start planning your vacation at any time.

+As the developments with COVID-19 continue to unfold, please follow the direction of our public health authorities, including the CDC, Oregon Health Authority, and Coos Health & Wellness, to protect yourself, our community and our visitors.
+Face coverings are mandatory for all when inside a public space, AND outdoors when 6 ft distancing cannot be maintained.
 If you are ready to travel, we are ready to welcome you back to Oregon’s Adventure Coast.
-However, if you are feeling ill or not comfortable traveling right now, we encourage to stay home and stay healthy.
+However, if you are feeling ill or not comfortable traveling right now, we encourage you to stay home and stay healthy.
 Let’s all do our part to stop the spread of COVID-19.

 Visit the state’s Safe+Strong Oregon page for more information.